mhrmm/mhrmm.github.io/builders/csci381/md2html/chapter2.md

 @component[ColorPicker]

 We notice that our older friends' hair has lower saturation and higher lightness.
 Based on this, we formulate a new strategy for our booth.
 Rather than asking customers how many CS classes they've taken, we'll wear a special set of glasses that measures the saturation and lightness of their hair.
-Based on these numbers, we'll predict their age using the formula
+Based on these numbers, we'll predict their age using the formula:

 @eq[
 \theta_1 x_1 + \theta_2 x_2